fnchooft/CStructGen/README.md

-# Code-generator for C-Structs based on CASTXML gccxml-output
+# Code-generator for C/C++-Structs based on CASTXML gccxml-output

 In the case existing C-Structs are used in a project, the need occurs to have compare-operators, toString-functions and maybe the occasional